Apple unveils music streaming service, revamps iOS

 "MY ASS"

-Cook is under pressure to show that the company that created the smartphone and tablet markets is not slowing down as deep-pocketed competitors such as Samsung and Google Inc encroach on its market.
+Cook is under pressure to show that the company that created the smartphone and tablet markets is not slowing as deep-pocketed competitors like Samsung and Google encroach on its market.

 Investor concerns centre on whether Apple will be able to come up with more groundbreaking products as the smartphone and tablet markets get more crowded.
 In April, Apple reported its first quarterly profit decline in more than a decade.